-Prior to the completion of this offering, we intend to enter into a continuing employment agreement with Mr. Doherty, our Chief Financial Officer.
-The employment agreement is not expected to have a specific term and will provide that Mr. Doherty is an at-will employee.
+We have entered into a continuing employment agreement with Mr. Doherty, our Chief Financial Officer.
+The employment agreement does not have a specific term and provides that Mr. Doherty is an at-will employee.

-Mr. Doherty's current base salary is \$320,000 and his current annual target under our annual cash incentive program is 25% of his annual base salary.
-We expect that Mr. Doherty will be eligible for severance benefits, subject to his execution of a general release in our favor, as more fully described in "-Potential Payments upon Termination or Change of Control."
+Mr. Doherty's current base salary is \$340,000 and his current annual target under our annual cash incentive program is 50% of his annual base Potential Payments upon Termination or Change of Control."